ARMAN French/American, 1928-2005

 More consequential yet was his signing, in 1960, of the manifesto of the Nouveau Réalisme (New Realism) movement, with fellow artists Klein, Martial Raysse and Jean Tinguely, among others, in which he would re-examine the artistic possibilities of everyday objects, elevating the banal to the aesthetic, and refuse into art.
 The same year Arman had a Landmark exhibition at the Iris Clert Gallery in Paris.

 In 1961, Arman unveiled the colères - manmade objects he would smash, then reassemble and mount on wood panels.
 These well-known works, together with his coupes (slicing) - objects (frequently mass-produced) he would cut apart then put on display - and his “combustions” - objects he set ablaze, and whose charred remains he exhibited - represented acts of artistic creation through destruction.
 In 1967 Arman left for New York and moved into the Chelsea Hotel.
 He became an American citizen in 1973 adopting the official name of Armand P. Arman.
-As he established himself in New York, his projects became ever more ambitious and prolific, and featured accumulations of tools, clocks, jewellery and countless other materials.
+As he established himself in New York, his projects became ever more ambitious and prolific and featured accumulations of tools, clocks, jewellery and countless other materials.
 He would weld hundreds of these objects together into sculpted formations.
-He would encase the objects in polymer resin to form optically intriguing showcases for them.
+He would encase the objects in a polymer resin to form optically intriguing showcases for them.

 Arman was the first contemporary artist to receive commissions from the Renault car company; this collaboration resulted in a series of works using car parts which Arman exhibited at the 1970 World’s Fair in Osaka, Japan.
 He also drew intense inspiration from the sinuous shapes of string and brass instruments - and harnessed his longstanding appreciation for music - to create countless accumulations and coupes of cellos, violins, and trombones; these are perhaps his most widely known works.